openbmc/openbmc/poky/documentation/ref-manual/kickstart.rst

 .. note::

-   Bootloader functionality and boot partitions are implemented by the various
+   Bootloader functionality and boot partitions are implemented by the various source plugins that implement bootloader functionality.
-   --source
-   plugins that implement bootloader functionality.
 The bootloader command essentially provides a means of modifying bootloader configuration.

--  ``--timeout``: Specifies the number of seconds before the bootloader times out and boots the default option.

 -  ``--append``: Specifies kernel parameters.
 These parameters will be added to the syslinux :term:`APPEND` or ``grub`` kernel command line.